Hungryfoxz/Django_poll/README.md

  <img src="screenshots/django1.png" alt="django-image">
  </div>

-As you may have probably guessed by now that, it is build with Django.
-The project uses no CSS frameworks as it is not made to be run on mobile devices, just plane CSS.
-It uses Pusher JS to provide communication between the Preciding officer and the Voter.
-Also there are a variation of little javascript libraries here and there such as jQuery, Ajax etc. The Database is the ~Sqlite3 which comes in built with the Django Framework,since the amount of data we are dealing with is very small so no external database is implemented.
+The application is build with Django.
+The project uses no CSS frameworks, just plane CSS.
+It uses Pusher JS to provide realtime communication between the Preciding officer and the Voter.
+Also there are a variation of little javascript libraries here and there such as jQuery, Ajax etc. The Database it uses is the ~Sqlite3 which comes in packed with Django, Hence we are relieved from trouble of implementing our own database .

 _______________________________________________________________________________________________________________________________________________________________________